Welcome to The Cartomancer

 My archived Patheos essays from Agora are all substantial contributions to cartomancy representing the three types of topics above.

 What I have in mind for The Cartomancer as an individual blog here is more inconceivable badass cartomancy – as others put it – engaging a vein that’s even snappier than my trademark under the signature, Read Like the Devil.
 I address contemporary concerns to which I add a twist.
 The backbone for my teaching is this attitude in response to ‘popular problems’: Haha.
 Really?
 I don’t think so.’
 For instance, if I write about patience as a virtue, you can be sure I’ll ask a very nasty question that leads you to an unexpected place.

 I work with contemplative arts.
 I love problems, from math to pains in the soul.
 You have a problem of any kind?
 I give you an idea to work with in 30 seconds flat.
 You go, ‘no shit,’ and that makes my day.

 My training is in reading signs and sitting Zen.
 I teach people to read cards like the Devil, which is to say, I teach people to develop penetrating vision.
 If you have clarity, you have no problems.
 You’re Zen.

-Ten years of teaching and researching at the university at tenured professor level, and conscious self-inquiry and investigations into the nature of the mind since 1984, is a fine combination I bring to my cartomancy practice.
+What I bring to my cartomancy practice is years of university teaching and researching as a tenured professor and chair of American Studies and conscious self-inquiry and investigations into the nature of the mind since 1984.

 Generally I’m interested in language and its oracular power.
 Oracles give us access to the present, which most people don’t live.
 Oracles give us access to spontaneous knowledge.
 That beats all other claims.